MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-creation.md

 3. Select **OK** when you are done.

 > [!NOTE]
-> Currently, the following Site Templates are considered "Modern".
+> Currently, the following site templates are considered "modern".
 >
 > - GROUP#0
 > - STS#3